What are Opiates?

 Opiates are chemical compounds extracted from the opium poppy plant.
 They activate opioid receptors, which are brain and body nerve cells that block pain signals between the brain and the body.

 Note that while opiate is often used interchangeably with the word opioid, they are not the same.
-Like opiates, opioids are derived from opium poppy plants.
-But opioids are synthetic – made in the lab rather than grown in a field.
+Unlike opiates, opioids are semi-synthetic or fully synthetic drugs made in the lab rather than grown in a field.

 The most common effect of opiates (and opioids) is a feeling of intense euphoria.